 - Difficulty focusing time and energy on preventive measures

-In the 20 years since she joined Concentra®, Ronda McCarthy, MD, MPH, FACOEM, has raised awareness of heat-related illness on the national stage through conferences, webinars, and Congressional testimony.3,4 She leads a panel of Concentra medical experts in providing guidance to clinicians and employers on standards and laws related to hazardous workplace exposures, including heat.
-Building awareness and understanding about heat-related illness is essential to a healthy workforce, she says.
-With increased knowledge, myths about heat stress (prevention is unnecessary, too time-consuming, or excessively expensive) are essential to fostering a safe, healthy work environment.
+Since joining Concentra® in 2000, Ronda McCarthy, MD, MPH, FACOEM, has raised awareness of heat-related illness on the national stage through conferences, webinars, and congressional testimony.3,4 She leads a panel of Concentra medical experts in guiding clinicians and employers on standards and laws related to hazardous workplace exposures, including heat.
+McCarthy believes building awareness and understanding about heat-related illnesses and dispelling myths about heat stress (e.g., prevention is unnecessary, ineffective, too time-consuming, or excessively expensive) are essential to fostering a safe, healthy work environment.

 Knowing personal vulnerabilities

-Employees are more vulnerable to heat-related illness if they are (1) unaccustomed to working in hot conditions, (2) required to wear personal protective equipment that inhibits heat dissipation, or (3) have personal risk factors.
-Personal risk factors can include:
+According to McCarthy, employees are more vulnerable to heat-related illness if they (1) are unaccustomed to working in hot conditions, (2) must wear personal protective equipment (PPE) that limits heat transfer, or (3) have personal risk factors, such as:

 - Poor physical fitness

-- Certain medical conditions, including high blood pressure, kidney disease, heart disease, or thyroid disorder
+- medical conditions, such as kidney disease, heart disease, diabetes, or asthma

 - Use of certain medications, such as blood pressure prescriptions, diuretics, antidepressants, and sleep aids

-Employees in hot environments who meet any of these criteria and work in hot environments should be encouraged to consult with their doctor or an occupational health provider about the risk of heat illness.
-They should explain their job functions, work intensity and time spent in hot temperatures, as well as any special concerns.
+Employees who meet any of these criteria and work in hot environments should be encouraged to consult with their doctor or an occupational health provider about the risk of heat illness.
+They should share details about work duties, work intensity, and length of time spent working in hot temperatures, as well as any special concerns or circumstances.

-“Controls for outdoor employees can be implemented by risk level, based on the heat index.
-Below 90 degrees when risk is lower, we need to prepare by providing drinking water, making medical services available, planning training efforts, and acclimatizing employees to the heat.
-As the heat index goes up, so does the risk of heat-related illness and prevention measures should intensify,” she says.
+Between 80 and 90 degrees Fahrenheit.
+While the risk of heat illness is lower, employers should take caution and prepare by providing drinking water, making medical services easily accessible, planning training efforts, and acclimatizing employees to the heat.
+As the heat index goes up, so does the risk of heat-related illness, and prevention measures should intensify.

 - Being able to recognize the warning signs

-- Downloading the OSHA-NIOSH Safety Tool app to handheld devices
+- Downloading the OSHA-NIOSH heat safety tool app to handheld devices

 - Following guidance to drink water and rest in shaded areas regularly

-6 Criteria for a Recommended Standard: Occupational Exposure to Heat and Hot Environments, The National Institute for Occupational Safety and Health (NIOSH), Centers for Disease Control and Prevention (CDC).
-February 2016. https://www.cdc.gov/niosh/docs/2016-106/default.html
+- Criteria for a Recommended Standard: Occupational Exposure to Heat and Hot Environments, The National Institute for Occupational Safety and Health, Centers for Disease Control and Prevention.
+February 2016. https://www.cdc.gov/niosh/docs/2016-106/default.html.